-At 0636 GMT, on 14 July, the Baikonur Cosmodrome, Kazakhstan, hosted the launch of a Russian Soyuz 2-1A vehicle, carrying 73 payloads into Low Earth Orbit (LEO).
-The mission’s primary payload was the KANOPUS -V-IK 1, built for Roscosmos by JSC VNIIEM to provide Earth Observation and sensor data.
-Of the other 72 payloads, just five others had Russian involvement.
+At 0636 GMT, on 14 July, the Baikonur Cosmodrome, Kazakhstan, hosted the launch of a Russian Soyuz 2-1A vehicle, carrying 73 payloads into low Earth orbit (LEO).
+The mission’s primary payload was the KANOPUS -V-IK 1, built for Roscosmos by JSC VNIIEM to provide Earth observation (EO) and sensor data.
+Of the other 72 payloads, just five had Russian involvement.

-In order to complete the mission the Fregat upper stage needed to complete a series of seven engine firings, firstly to enter the correct initial orbit (479 x 523 km) for the primary KANOPUS payload, then to rise another 100 km (595 x 601 km) in order to release all the secondary payloads expect for the DOVEs, followed by a 150 km descent (450 x 482 km) to release the DOVEs.
-The seventh and final engine firing will drive the Fregat into a destructive re-entry 8 hours and 42 minutes after the mission started.
+In order to accomplish the mission, the Fregat upper stage needed to complete a series of seven engine firings.
+This enabled entry into the correct initial orbit (479 x 523 km) for the primary KANOPUS payload, then a further 100 km (595 x 601 km) ascent to release all the secondary payloads except for the DOVEs, followed by a 150 km descent (450 x 482 km) to release the DOVEs.
+The seventh and final engine firing was to drive the Fregat into a destructive re-entry 8 hours and 42 minutes after the mission started.

-The US was the main source of the co-payloads, with US Earth Observation (EO) company Planet having 48 of their DOVE 3U cubesats on-board.
-Spire – a fellow US Earth sensing company – also entrusted eight 3U cubesat LEMUR-2s to the launch.
-Other US companies on the launch manifest were; GeoOptics with three earth sensing CICERO cubesats, Astro Digital with two LANDMAPPER-BC cubesats and Tyvak with their technology demonstrator cubesat NANOACE.
-The remaining international customers were; two German universities the University of Stuttgart with their FLYING LAPTOP microsatellite and TU Berlin with TECHNOSAT, the Norwegian Space Center with two Canadian-built microsatellites NORSAT-1/, and Japan’s Weather News International (WNI) and their commercial meteorological satellite WNISAT-1R.
+The USA was the main source of the co-payloads, with EO company Planet having 48 of their DOVE 3U cubesats on board.
+Spire, a fellow USA Earth sensing company, also entrusted eight 3U cubesat LEMUR-2s to the launch.
+Other American companies on the launch manifest were GeoOptics with three earth sensing CICERO cubesats, Astro Digital with two LANDMAPPER-BC cubesats, and Tyvak with its technology demonstrator cubesat, NANOACE.
+The remaining international customers were: two German universities, the University of Stuttgart with its FLYING LAPTOP microsatellite and TU Berlin with TECHNOSAT; the Norwegian Space Centre with two Canadian-built microsatellites NORSAT-1/2, and Japan’s Weather News International (WNI) and its commercial meteorological satellite, WNISAT-1R.